 There is support out there.
 Facebook have a few groups such as Hyperemesis Gravidarum Support Australia and Hyperemesis Gravidarum Survivors Australia.
 There is an email you can contact women directly which is [email protected].
 Also, the website http://www.helpher.org is fantastic.

-Thanks for reading my story, please message the page if you want to ask me anything or need to chat, I hope those suffering as they read this have not thrown up too many times today.
+Thanks for reading my story, I hope those suffering as they read this have not thrown up too many times today.